ithinkdancan/custom-sidebars/readme.txt

 == Changelog ==

+= 0.5 =

+*	Fixed a bug that didn't allow to create new bars when every previous bars were deleted.
+*	Fixed a bug introduced in v0.4 that did not allow to assign bars per post-types properly
+*	Added an option to remove all the Custom Sidebars data from the database easily.

 = 0.4 =

 *	Empty sidebars will now be shown as empty, instead of displaying the theme's default sidebar.